 Arabic Inscriptions on the Walls

-Carved in black marble, the Arabic lettering decorates the mausoleum, where the actual graves of both Mumtaz Mahal and Shah Jahan are kept safe and sealed in its basement.
+Carved in black marble, the mausoleum’s Arabic lettering decorates the basement, where the graves of Mumtaz Mahal and Shah Jahan are kept safe and sealed.

-Legend has it that Mumtaz Mahal had this dream to be buried in the most beautiful tomb — her husband saw to it that it came true.
+Legend has it that Mumtaz Mahal dreamed of being buried in the most beautiful tomb — her husband saw to it that it came true.
 The Taj Mahal is living evidence of pure love that is immortalised in white marble and bears the heartbreaks of a soulmate.
 Indeed, love is the architect of the Taj Mahal!

 A Gem of Islamic Art in India

 A jewel it is!
-That is what best describes the Taj Mahal, which was built by the most skilled artisans using the finest materials to come out with this most beautiful mausoleum in the history of humankind.
+That best describes the Taj Mahal, which was built by the most skilled artisans using the finest materials to create the most beautiful mausoleum in human history.

 Thirty-seven artisans had put their magical touches on the construction.
 One was called from Baghdad mainly to carve the curved Arabic letters, and another from Bukhara City to polish the flowers on the marble stone.
 Some others arrived from Istanbul to build the domes, and some from Samarkand to build the minarets.
 All worked together to construct this masterpiece — the Taj Mahal.

-Located about 200 kilometres from New Delhi, it is built on a 6.5-metre-high platform.
-Its perfect symmetry shows in the layout with a central dome surrounded by minarets.
+It is located about 200 kilometres from New Delhi and is built on a 6.5-metre-high platform.
+The layout, with a central dome surrounded by minarets, shows its perfect symmetry.

 A green garden carpet stretches from the main gateway to the foot of the Taj.
 Two marble canals equally divide the garden into four parts that all end at a raised central lotus-shaped pond.
 The two canals are lined with cypress trees, which symbolise death.

 Bucking the trend of Mughal mausoleums, the Taj Mahal is not found in the centre but at the north end, just above the Yamuna River.
-Inside, octagonal chambers are connected with passages, with the floor made of contrasting tiles.
-The walls feature black inscriptions over white marble, making it beautifully articulate.
+Inside, octagonal chambers are connected with passages, and the floor is made of contrasting tiles.
+The walls feature black inscriptions over white marble, making them beautifully articulate.

-Pure white marble that was specifically brought from the region of Makrana in Rajasthan was used in the construction because of its extraordinary lustre and delicate texture.
+Pure white marble, specifically brought from the region of Makrana in Rajasthan, was used in the construction because of its extraordinary lustre and delicate texture.
 Selected verses of the Holy Quran are inscribed on the marble at the main entrance to the Taj Mahal.

 To the west of the spectacular complex stands a mosque built of red sandstone.
 The mosque completes the picture of a Muslim mausoleum, which should have a place for prayers.
 The weekly Muslim prayers are still performed at this mosque on Fridays, while the Taj Mahal remains closed to visitors.